 Our attorneys also are available to represent trucking clients on business matters where transactional disputes arise between lessors, lessees, shippers, carriers, brokers and others within the transcontinental cargo distribution system; insurance matters; premises and product liability claims; and employment and labor issues involving discrimination, harassment and wrongful termination.

 We act as panel counsel for a number of industry clients or their insurers.
 In addition, our attorneys hold prominent positions in professional organizations that have committees devoted to the trucking or transportation industry.
-Some of our attorneys practicing in this area are members of the steering committee of ALFA International’s Transportation Practice Group, the Trucking Industry Defense Association (TIDA), and the Defense Research Institute Trucking Law Committee (DRI).
+Some of our attorneys practicing in this area are members of the steering committee of ALFA International’s Transportation Practice Group, the Trucking Industry Defense Association (TIDA), Transportation Lawyers Association (TLA) and the Defense Research Institute (DRI) Trucking Law Committee.
 Our attorneys are often asked to speak about current legal issues affecting the business at industry-sponsored events and seminars.

 For more information about the services we provide to the Trucking industry contact Jim Jarrow or Shawn Rogers at 816.471.2121.
 In St. Louis, contact Richard Woolf or Josh Davis at 314.345.5000.